-Collaboratively walk through the process from start to finish noting down every step which must be taken along the way.
-Allow for input and discussion across the team, and record down any further steps which are suggested.
+Collaboratively walk through the process from start to finish, noting every step taken along the way.
+Equally, allow for input and discussion across your team.
+Furthermore, try to record any suggested actions.

-This extra detail is important to make an easy to follow process.
-Within Process Street, you can create sub-checklists in tasks to tackle this need.
-Sub-checklists provide a simple way to make processes appear straightforward while also adding actionable detail.
+This extra detail is essential to make an easy-to-follow process.
+Within Process Street, you can create subtasks within tasks to tackle this need.
+To clarify, subtasks provide a simple way to make a process appear straightforward while adding actionable detail.

 Step 9: Try to assess potential problems in the process

-Once you have your process on paper, it’s time to think about whether things can go wrong.
+Consider whether things can go wrong once you have your process on paper.
 And if they can go wrong, where would that failure likely happen?

-If you’re using your standard operating procedures to govern a manufacturing process, which can be accounted for easily by numbers, then you can run the calculations.
-Maybe your process results in high output in terms of production but puts strain on distribution?
-You know your business better than I, you can make those assessments.
+You can run the calculations if you’re using your SOPs to govern a manufacturing process, which can be accounted for easily by numbers.
+For instance, maybe your process results in high output in terms of production but puts a strain on distribution?
+You know your business better than I do and can make those assessments.

-We tackled this by simply attaching earlier submission deadlines to articles.
-This way, the whole team can work one or two weeks ahead of schedule and risk can be minimized.
+Regardless, we tackled this by simply attaching earlier submission deadlines to articles.
+In effect, the whole team can work one or two weeks ahead of schedule, minimizing risk.
 Sometimes the most effective changes to a process can be some of the most simple.

 Step 10: Determine metrics against which the SOPs can be judged

-To know whether your process is performing well or poorly, you need to have metrics to judge it against.
+To know whether your process is performing well or poorly, you need metrics against which to judge it.

-It is not good enough to assume the process is simply working.
-We need to understand how it is performing so that we can optimize it.
+Generally, it is not enough to assume the process is working.
+We need to understand how it is performing to optimize it.

-- How many leads are generated per week?
+- How many generated leads are there per week?